 Some troop bank accounts have a limit on the number of free transactions that can post to the account per month before a fee is charged.
 Contact your bank if you have questions on their transaction limits.

-If the troop bank account incurs bank fees during the months of November and December for troops selling Snacks & Magazines or during February, March, or April for troops selling Cookies, you must complete a Collection Problem Report and include a copy of the bank statement.
-The bank fee will be refunded to the troop’s bank account via ACH.
+If the troop bank account incurs bank fees during the months of November and December for troops selling Snacks & Magazines or during February, March, or April for troops selling Cookies, you must complete a Finance/Inventory Issue Form (formerly known as Collection Problem Report) and include a copy of the bank statement.
+The bank fee will be refunded to the troop’s bank account via a ACH credit.

-What if council pulls an incorrect amount from my troop’s account?
+What if Girl Scouts River Valleys pulls an incorrect amount from my troop’s account?

 Your attention to M2OS and Smart Cookies is important.
 Any wrong entries in girls selling, transfers, or transactions will affect your balance.
 Since we will pull funds from your account based on these variables, it is possible that an incorrect amount could be pulled.
-If you discover that the incorrect amount was debited from the troop’s bank account, please complete a Collection Problem Report and your troop will be credited or debited accordingly.
+If you discover that the incorrect amount was debited from the troop’s bank account, please complete a Finance/Inventory Issue Form (formerly known as Collection Problem Report) and your troop will be credited or debited accordingly.

 What if my troop has excess cookie inventory to be sold after the Cookie Program is over?

 Excess troop inventory is the financial responsibility of the troop.
-If your troop has excess cookie inventory and would like to seek an extension to sell inventory and an adjustment to the final ACH debit, you must complete a CPR with the amount of excess inventory (broken down by variety), and your timing and plans for selling cookies.
+If your troop has excess cookie inventory at the end of the Cookie Program and would like to seek an extension to sell inventory to friends and family and an adjustment to the final ACH debit, you must complete a Finance/Inventory Issue Form (formerly known as Collection Problem Report) with the amount of excess inventory (broken down by variety), along with your timing and plans for selling the cookies.
 The final ACH debit will be adjusted accordingly.

-How do we handle if money or product has been stolen from the troop or family?
+How do we handle stolen money or product?

-The family/troop will be responsible for any money owed to the troop or River Valleys unless the following required steps have been completed:
+The family/troop will be responsible for any money owed to the troop or Girl Scouts River Valleys unless the following required steps have been completed:

-- Depending on the incident, a claim should have been filed with either Homeowners or Auto insurance.
-If insurance does not cover the claim, you will need to get a letter from insurance carrier stating that your claim is or is not covered— this letter, if applicable, will need to be attached to the Collection Problem Report
+- Depending on the incident, a claim should have been filed with either Homeowner’s or Auto insurance.
+If insurance does not cover the claim, you will need to get a letter from your insurance carrier stating that your claim is or is not covered.
+This letter, if applicable, will need to be included in your Finance/Inventory Issue Form (formerly known as Collection Problem Report).

 What do we do if the troop receives counterfeit money from a customer?

-Request a letter from the bank stating that the bank received/kept the counterfeit money—you will need to provide a copy.
-Once all the required paperwork has been received at River Valleys a confirmation email will be sent.
+Request a letter from the bank stating that the bank received and kept the counterfeit money as you will need to provide a copy to Girl Scouts River Valleys.
+Once Girl Scouts River Valleys has received all required paperwork, a confirmation email will be sent.

-Do the deadline dates for CPR’s apply to Returned Check and Bank Fee problems?
+Do the deadline dates for Finance/Inventory Issue Forms apply to Returned Check and Bank Fee issues?

-No. Reports can but submitted during and after the sales for both returned checks and bank fees.
-We know some checks will not clear the account until after sale or you may not get the bank statement until after the sales are over to show charged bank fees.
+No. Reports can but submitted during and after each sale for both returned checks and bank fees.
+We know some checks will not clear the account until after the sales, and/or you may not get the bank statement until after the sales are over to show charged bank fees.